LucasDelfino92/morrowindsharp/readme.md

 - [**Miscellaneous**](https://github.com/Sigourn/morrowind-improved/blob/master/miscellaneous.md): mods I didn't know where else to fit, but which are great mods on their own anyhow.
 - [**Overhauls**](https://github.com/Sigourn/morrowind-improved/blob/master/overhauls.md): mods that make significant changes to locations, including dungeons, towns, and villages, and don't limit themselves to retextures or minor additions.

+### BASIC INSTALLATION PROCEDURES

+Every module listed above can be installed independently from each other.
+All modules, however, will provide specific install instructions for compatibility with the other mods (like installing compatibility patches).
+These, however, are very obvious and I leave it to your judgement to know when you should or shouldn't install a certain compatibility patch.

+You will also notice many times I leave no installation instructions whatsoever.
+This means two things:

+1. That you should only install the main file (if the mod is hosted on Nexus).
+2. That the installation is straightforward.

+Last but not least: these modules are meant to be installed in that order.
+I've listed the mods in alphabetical order within each module, but specific instructions may be present below under **CONFLICT NOTES** when the default alphabetical installation order may mess with some mods.

 ## A WORD OF ADVICE

 Every single mod present in this guide is a mod I use or, in very few exceptions, a mod that is an alternative to a mod I'm using.
 Absent from this guide are mods I do not use, for a simple reason: if I'm not using it, it is because...